Nonlinearity and Quantum Metrology in the Double-Morse Potential: Introduction

 \section{Introduction}

-The quantum technology revolution, in which fundamental physical phenomena such as entanglement and superposition, which do not feature a classical analog, can be harnessed for ground-breaking applications in computation \cite{shahandeh2019quantum}, secure communication \cite{BB84, Ekert1991,Bennett1992dense, Caves1994}, sensing and metrology \cite{Yuen1993, Matteoprl, Teklu_2009, PhysRevLett.121.243601, e23101353, berihu23, XIE2023106575, Huang2024} and machine learning \cite{PhysRevApplied.15.044003, Ilaria22}.
-The concept of nonclassicality first attracted significant attention in quantum optics, where quantum states that exhibit genuinely nonclassical characteristics, such as photon antibunching, squeezing, or negativity of quasiprobability distributions, were essential to understanding and utilizing light beyond classical limits.
-An appropriate platform for exploring nonclassicality, both theoretically and experimentally, has been single-mode radiation fields and, more generally, single-mode bosonic systems.
-In this context, single-mode bosonic systems provide a natural and experimentally accessible platform for exploring the generation, manipulation, and characterization of nonclassical states.
-Identifying which quantum features are fundamentally nonclassical and developing rigorous methods to quantify them has thus become a central theme in the theory and application of quantum technologies \cite{Lvovsky2015}.
+Quantum technologies exploit intrinsically quantum features, including superposition, entanglement, and phase-space nonclassicality, to enable applications in computation \cite{shahandeh2019quantum}, secure communication \cite{BB84, Ekert1991,Bennett1992dense, Caves1994}, sensing and metrology \cite{Yuen1993, Matteoprl, Teklu_2009, PhysRevLett.121.243601, Candeloro, asjad2023joint, XIE2023106575, Huang2024,Kwon2019PRL, Chin2012}, and machine learning \cite{PhysRevApplied.15.044003, Ilaria22}.
+The concept of nonclassicality first attracted significant attention in quantum optics, where phenomena such as photon antibunching, squeezing, and negativity of quasiprobability distributions provided operational signatures of behavior beyond classical wave descriptions.
+In this context, single-mode bosonic systems provide a natural and experimentally accessible platform for generating, manipulating, and characterizing non-Gaussian states.
+Identifying which quantum features are genuinely nonclassical and developing rigorous methods to quantify them has thus become a central theme in the theory and application of quantum technologies \cite{Lvovsky2015}.
+In particular, recent work has linked continuous-variable nonclassicality to metrological advantage and has clarified how single-mode nonclassicality may be converted into entanglement under suitable linear-optical transformations \cite{Kwon2019PRL,Killoran2016PRL}.

 In recent decades, single-mode bosonic systems, such as quantized electromagnetic field modes in optical cavities or microwave resonators, have emerged as ideal candidates for the theoretical formulation and experimental investigation of nonclassicality \cite{RevModPhys.75.281, RevModPhys.86.1391,Lewenstein2013,Rogers2014,Smirne}.
 These systems enable precise control over the generation and characterization of quantum features \cite{Peano_2006,Ong,DiVincenzo_2012,Simon,Vacanti,Victor}.
 Moreover, nonlinear interaction models accessible through these platforms are experimentally realizable in various oscillatory systems, including mechanical and electromagnetic ones \cite{Home_2011,Sankey2010}.
 Nevertheless, a comprehensive understanding of how nonlinearity influences quantumness remains an open and largely unexplored question.